kstenerud/ubuntu-maintainers-handbook/Setup.md

 ### Software: LXD

-LXD is a powerful container system similar in concept to Dropbox and other container software.
+LXD is a powerful container system similar in concept to Docker and other container software.

 Install and setup LXD using the standard installation directions.